David Lloyd (broadcaster)

-David Lloyd is an English radio presenter and a former radio executive.
+David Lloyd (26 February 1961) is an English radio presenter and a former radio executive.

 Biography

 Lloyd began his radio career in December 1977 on Nottingham Hospitals' Radio, from which he had previously been turned away for being too young.
 He joined Radio Trent in 1980.

 At Trent, Lloyd presented the weekday afternoon show, and later, the mid-morning show, after Dale Winton left the station.
-Following a spell in junior management as Presentation Co-Ordinator, he then moved to Leicester Sound as Deputy Programme Controller in 1987 and subsequently as General Manager.
+Following a spell in junior management as presentation co-ordinator, he then moved to Leicester Sound as deputy programme controller in 1987 and subsequently as general manager.
 During this time, Lloyd also presented the weekday morning show and was its programme controller.
-In 1988, he oversaw the split of the FM and AM frequencies which saw Leicester Sound's AM signal switch to the new GEM AM service, and FM remain as Leicester Sound, albeit under the name of 'Sound FM'.
-He won a Sony radio award for his documentary on the life of Elvis Presley.
+In 1988, he oversaw the split of the FM and AM frequencies which saw Leicester Sound's AM signal switch to the new GEM AM service, and its FM signal remain as Leicester Sound, albeit under the name of 'Sound FM'.
+He won a Sony Radio Award for his documentary on the life of Elvis Presley.

 After leaving Leicester Sound in 1991, Lloyd helped establish Lincs FM, the first Independent Local Radio station for Lincolnshire, which went on air in 1992 with Lloyd as the first voice heard on air.
-In 1995, he moved into media regulation on being appointed Head of Programming and Advertising at the Radio Authority, then the industry regulator for commercial radio.
+In 1995, he moved into media regulation on being appointed head of programming and advertising at the Radio Authority, then the industry regulator for commercial radio.

-He returned to the East Midlands in 1998 to become managing director of the regional station Century 106, owned by Border Radio Holdings, (later to become Heart 106, then Gem 106, and finally Gem), later becoming group programme director for all of Border's radio stations.
+He returned to the East Midlands in 1998 to become managing director of the regional station Century 106, owned by Border Radio Holdings (later to become Heart 106, then Gem 106, and finally Gem), later becoming group programme director for all of Border's radio stations.
 In May 2000, Lloyd left Century to become managing director of the Yorkshire dance music station Galaxy 105 (now Capital Yorkshire).
 Alongside his management role at Galaxy, Lloyd was heard on another East Midlands regional station Saga 106.6 FM (now Smooth East Midlands) in February 2003, presenting a Sunday morning request show.
 The Galaxy station in Manchester (now Capital Manchester and Lancashire) was added to his management role, before being appointed managing director of London's news stations LBC.